knpuniversity/oo/knpu/episode1/using-objects.md

 # Using Objects

-This `play.php` file is cute, but it's not our real application.
-But hey, we *did* make this nice `Ship` class, so let's use.
+This `play.php` file is cute, but it's not our real application. we *did* make this nice `Ship` class, so let's use.
 It'll clean up our code and give us more power.
 Sounds good to me!

 ## Moving Ship into Ship.php